danielbeardsley/service_contracts/development_service_contract.md

 2. **Payment**:
 The Client shall send payment to the Developer within 30 days of receiving an invoice.

+	1. **Late Payment**:
+	If a payment is more than 7 days late, no Services will be performed for the Client until payment is received.

 3. **Billable Time**:
 All time spent performing Services and communicating with the Client is